This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

 Apple pies don’t need to be refrigerated after baking.
 In fact they will keep well for two days at room temperature, so it’s a great make ahead dessert.
 If you do slice the apple pie, just cover it loosely with foil or plastic wrap.
-Sliced apple pie will keep for an additional two or three days if stored in the fridge.
+Sliced apple pie will keep for an additional 2-3 days if stored in the fridge.

 You can use any apples you’d like.
 Just be sure that you have a mix of baking apples that will break down to help make the sauce and firm apples give you a good texture.
 Also pick a balance of sweet and tart apples.
 The only apples I would avoid are Red Delicious apples, which get very mushy when baked.

-No!
-You don’t need to cook the apples before building this yummy pie.
+No, you don’t need to cook the apples before assembling the apple pie filling for the pie.
 Pre-cooking them means that they cook down and lose liquid and volume.
-And no one likes a mushy pie!
+And that can ultimately result in a mushy pie!

 More easy pie recipes